jspolsky/branchController2/README.md

 - [ ] Finish OpenPixel Control - polish code
 - [X] How much memory are we using?
 Try freeMemory()
 - [X] Fix as many compiler warnings as possible
-- [ ] See about shortening strand length at runtime (for better frame rates).
-Not that controllers have a function void show(const struct CRGB *data, int nLeds, uint8_t brightness) which takes an nLeds argument that may work.
+- [X] See about shortening strand length at runtime (for better frame rates).
 - [ ] Internet cable disconnected / reconnected
 - [ ] Investigate temporal dithering.
 If we have fewer pixels, maybe we have time to do it.
 - [ ] Study color correction ... think about a way to configure it
 - [ ] Should we implement power function?
 (Max amps thing)
+- [ ] Better built-in (DIY1-6) displays maybe
+- [ ] Support remote control Play/Pause button for internet DIY1-6 displays